sensordeck/atlas-docs/docs/hardware-architecture.md

 Unlike `SYNC_OUT`, which is periodic, `TRIGGER_OUT` is intended for:

-- one-shot trigger events
+- One-shot trigger events
-- burst sequences
+- Burst sequences
-- scheduled action timing
+- Scheduled action timing
-- mode-specific sensor wake/capture control
+- Mode-specific sensor wake/capture control

 Typical use cases include:

-- triggering a camera at a specific LiDAR scan phase
+- Triggering a camera at a specific LiDAR scan phase
-- commanding capture only when a condition is met
+- Commanding capture only when a condition is met
-- controlling acquisition in power-sensitive systems
+- Controlling acquisition in power-sensitive systems
-- aligning actuation and sensing events
+- Aligning actuation and sensing events

 #### Why it matters